-To assess the classification performance of the proposed shared kernel models, we have conducted a series of experiments on five well-known classification data sets.
+To assess the classification performance of the proposed shared kernel models, we have conducted a series of experiments on well-known classification data sets.
 We have implemented and tested the λ PRBF network for various choices of the parameter λ .
-The form of kernel functions we used in all experiments is that of spherical Gaussians, (i.e., $\Sigma_j = \sigma_j^2 I$) defined as
+The form of kernel functions we used in all experiments is that of spherical Gaussians, (ie. $\Sigma_j = \sigma_j^2 I$) defined as

-Furthermore to illustrate the idea of averaging over the parameter λ , we also implemented the modular approach, where simple averaging is performed as described in equation (38).
+Furthermore to illustrate the idea of integrating out the parameter λ , we also implemented the modular approach, where simple averaging is performed as described in equation (39).
 In addition, for typical comparison purposes, we have used the implementation of two-stage training for classical RBF networks available in the Netlab toolbox [8].
-According to this implementation, in the first stage the basis functions parameters are determined by fitting a Gaussian mixture model using EM, while in the second stage the basis functions are kept fixed and the second-layer weights are computed by solving a linear system.
+According to this implementation, in the first stage the basis functions parameters are determined by fitting a Gaussian mixture model using EM, while in the second stage the basis functions are kept fixed and the second layer weights are computed by a solving a linear system.
 However, it must be stressed that our purpose is mainly to test the λ PRBF network as tool for class conditional Gaussian mixture modeling and not to perform comparisons with classification models that are based on function approximation (as is the RBF model).

-In our experiments we have considered five well-known data sets: three from the ESPRIT Basic Research Project ELENA (no. 6891) [4] (Clouds, Satimage, and Phoneme data sets) and two from the UCI repository [13] (Pima Indians and Ionosphere data sets).
-To assess the performance of the models for each problem we have selected the five-fold cross-validation method.
+In our experiments we have considered data sets the ESPRIT Basic Research Project ELENA (no. 6891) [4].
+We have selected one artificial data set (Clouds) and two real data sets, namely Satimage and Phoneme.

+To assess the performance of the several models for each problem we have selected the 5-fold cross-validation method.
 For each problem the original set was divided into five independent parts (holdouts), where each holdout was created using randomly selected patterns from the original set.
-Moreover, care was taken so that each part maintained the original proportions among the data of different classes (i.e., the class priors).
+Moreover, care was taken so that each part maintained the original proportions among the data of different classes (ie. the class priors).
 Using these holdouts, five pairs of training and test sets were constructed by keeping one of them for testing and joining the other four to form a training set.
 For each problem the results reported in the tables correspond to the average test error for the five pairs of training and test sets.
 We present results for several numbers of kernel functions which in all cases are multiples of the number of classes.
-We adopted this convention, because we would like the groups used by λ PRBF to contain an
+We adopted this convention, because we would like the groups used by λ PRBF to contain an equal number of kernels, since we assumed no prior information concerning the complexity of the data of each class.
+The kernels of group T_k were initialized using training patterns of the corresponding class C_k , and all models were tested under the same parameter initialization.
+Moreover, the bold numbers in each table indicate the model that provided best average performance for a specific number of kernels.